The Engineering of Necessity

 Refund policy

-Registration for BoCA Summer School workshops does not entitle you to a refund.
-In the event of withdrawal, valid until 20 August, participants will be credited with the amount to apply to another workshop in the current edition of the BoCA Summer School.
+Registration for BoCA Summer School workshops is non-refundable.
+In case of withdrawal, valid until August 20, participants will receive a credit to apply toward registration for another workshop in this edition of BoCA Summer School.

-30 August: National Museum of Contemporary Art in Chiado (MNAC)
+August 30: National Museum of Contemporary Art (MNAC)

-31 August: Artist’s studio, next to the RTP studio (accessible from Chelas or Olivais metro station).
-The full address will be made available to those who have registered.
+August 31*: Artist’s studio, next to the RTP Studio (accessible via the Chelas or Olivais metro station).
+The full address will be provided to registered participants at a later date.